DataDog/datadog-agent/docs/cluster-agent/HORIZONTAL_POD_AUTOSCALING.md

-# Datadog Cluster Agent - DCA | Horizontal Pod Autoscaling
+# Datadog Cluster Agent | Horizontal Pod Autoscaling

-The DCA is a **beta** feature, if you are facing any issues please reach out to our [support team](http://docs.datadoghq.com/help)
+The Datadog Cluster Agent is a **beta** feature, if you are facing any issues please reach out to our [support team](http://docs.datadoghq.com/help)

 ## Introduction